Introduction to Black-Owned Businesses

 Carol’s Daughter

-A leading brand of natural hair care and skincare products, Carol’s Daughter was founded by Lisa Price in 1993 and has grown into a brand that caters to various hair textures and skin care needs.
+A leading brand of natural hair care and skin care products, Carol’s Daughter was founded by Lisa Price in 1993 and has grown into a brand that caters to various hair textures and skin care needs.

 FUBU